 - The entire wall is about 21,196 kilometers or 13,171 miles.
 This includes overlapping sections of the wall that have been built.

 - The Great Wall is built throughout northern China and southern Mongolia.

-- The Great Wall’s last imperial designated construction project was during the Ming Dynasty (1368 – 1644); the construction official ended in 1644.
+- The Great Wall’s last imperial-designated construction project was during the Ming Dynasty (1368 – 1644); the construction officially ended in 1644.

-- The Ming Dynasty added many miles to the wall; the Ming sections of the Great Wall are the best-preserved sections of the wall.
+- The Ming Dynasty added many miles to the wall; the Ming sections of the Great Wall are the best-preserved sections.
 But still, about 30% of the Great Wall built under the Ming has disappeared.

 - The Ming Dynasty constructed about 5,499 miles or 8,850 kilometers of the Great Wall.